 Confusion In The Kitchen?
-Thanksgiving Helplines Are Just A Call Away
+Thanksgiving Help Lines Are Just A Call Away

 "They're so grateful that we're here, and that human connection on the other side says a lot as well," she added.

-Butterball may be the most high-profile of the seasonal helplines, but it is far from the only such service.
+Butterball may be the most high-profile of the seasonal help lines, but it is far from the only such service.

 Ocean Spray offers a year-round hotline, answering cranberry questions by phone and over social media.
 It gets roughly 150 calls a day in the off-season, and approximately 400 each day between Thanksgiving and Christmas, according to a hotline operator named Kristy who said company policy prohibited her from providing her last name.